top of page

 1 min read

-Challenging Ageism: Empowering Personal Growth Without Being a Doormat
+Challenging Ageism: Empowering Others Without Being a Doormat

-As I navigate the challenges and blessings of getting older, I’ve come to understand that in this stage of life, we can often serve as a catalyst for others’ personal growth.
-However, for our own well-being, it’s crucial to recognize that just because we can be a source of inspiration for others, it doesn’t mean we should allow ourselves to be treated like a doormat.
-In this blog post, I’ll share two acts of age discrimination that I recently experienced and my thoughts on ho
+As I navigate the challenges and blessings of getting older, I’ve come to understand that in this stage of life, we can — and should — serve and help those our age, and, just as important, serve as a catalyst to not only teach but exemplify how to live the best possible lives for the generations following us..
+However, for our own well-being, it’s crucial to recognize that just because we can be a source of inspiration for others, it doesn’t mean we should allow ourselves to

 5 min read